Anti-social behaviour

 Contact the police

-If you're being harassed and you feel you're in danger, you can contact the police.
-If you think you're being harassed because of your disability, race, religion, transgender identity or sexual orientation, you can report the harassment to the Police as a hate incident or crime.
+If you're being harassed and you feel you're in danger, contact the police.
+If you think you're being harassed because of your disability, race, religion, transgender identity or sexual orientation, you can report the harassment to the police as a hate incident or crime

 Tenant information